Skip advert

 “It’s not especially cheap, but feels like good value for money.”

 Prices for the Kona look reasonable compared with those of the competition, especially when you consider the amount of quality, space (we’ll come onto that in a little while) and equipment you’re getting for your money.
-Yes, some rivals are cheaper, but the Kona feels like it's worth every penny of what you pay.
+Yes, some rivals are cheaper, but the Kona feels like it's worth every penny of its asking price.

-According to the official WLTP figures, the entry-level engine will give you an average fuel return of somewhere between 44mpg and 48mpg, depending on which trim level you select and which gearbox you specify: the manual gives marginally better returns than the auto.
-With the 1.6 petrol, the auto can actually improve your fuel economy, although whichever transmission you choose, you’ll still be getting a couple of mpg less than with the smaller engine.
+According to the official WLTP figures, the entry-level engine will give you an average fuel return of up to 47.9mpg, depending on which trim level you select.
+With the 1.6 petrol, the auto gets the same on-paper fuel economy as the manual version, although whichever transmission you choose, you’ll still be getting a couple of mpg less than with the smaller engine.
 And no matter what version of the hybrid you choose, you’ll be getting an identical combined fuel economy figure of 60.1mpg.
 Confine your use of the hybrid to towns and cities, where the electric motor can do much of the legwork on its own without having to bother the petrol engine, and your mpg is actually likely to be considerably better than that.

 Advertisement - Article continues below